enasequence/ena-browser-documentation/browser/ena-record.rst

 To choose additional metadata to add to the table display and report, use the 'Show selected columns' expandable menu.

+*Note: You can also download files from ENA using `enaBrowserTools <https://github.com/enasequence/enaBrowserTools>`_. *

 Analysis Files
 ==============